kakuei/tiktok-scraper/examples/CLI/Examples.md

 ## Terminal Examples

-#### NOTE: in order to download user/music/trending/hashtag feed you need to set sessiok cookie value.
+#### NOTE: in order to download user/music/trending/hashtag feed you need to set session cookie value.
 Read more about it in the main Readme file: How to get/set session value

 **Example 1:**
 Scrape 300 video posts from the user {USERNAME}.
 Save post metadata to the CSV(-t csv) file